Troubleshooting network performance

 For corporate network issues, your internal IT department or service provider can help with device configuration or hardware repair.

-I've got an ExpressRoute setup in Seattle, Washington in the USA.
-The following table shows the latency and bandwidth I saw testing to various Azure locations.
-I've estimated the geographic distance between each end of the test.
+For example, we got an ExpressRoute setup in Seattle, Washington in the USA.
+The following table shows the latency and bandwidth we saw testing to various Azure locations.
+We estimated the geographic distance between each end of the test.

 A physical server running Windows Server 2016 with a 10 Gbps NIC, connected to an ExpressRoute circuit.